 - In a bowl, mix fruit, orange rind, brandy and spices.
 Cover and leave in the fridge to soak overnight (or for up to a week).

-- Beat remaining cream (1/2 cup + 2Tb), then fold it in to the cooled pudding mix.
+- Beat remaining cream (1/2 cup + 2Tb), then fold it into the cooled pudding mixture.
 Place the mixture in a 1 Litre pudding basin or bowl that is lined with plastic wrap or baking paper.
 Ensure the mixture is fully covered with wrap and freeze overnight.

 - Pour over melted dark chocolate and decorate with fresh berries and mint leaves.

-*For a fructose free alternative to sugar use 1/3 cup of dextrose.
-Dextrose is used in beer making so can be found in some suoermarkets that sell home brewing products or alternatively at any home brew shop.
-For a bit of added fructose free sweetness you can also add 1 Tb rice malt syrup into the mixture with the nutella at step 3.
+*For a fructose free alternative to sugar, use 1/3 cup of dextrose.
+Dextrose is used in beer making so can be found in some supermarkets that sell home brewing products or alternatively at any homebrew shop.